forestgrape/coronavirus/monitor_and_control.md

 ### Masks
 Mask reduce spread since they mitigate both the infection and spread risk.
-Masks should be changed or washed frequently.
+Masks should be changed frequently, but they can be [reused](#mask-reuse-and-cleaning) later on.

 #### Mask Usage
 * For self protection good fit and a good outside-to-inside filter are important.